History of the Park District

 The Village of Cary transferred several parks to the Cary Park District.
 The property included Water Tower Prairie Park, Jamesway Park, Deveron Circle, Lions Park, Val Budd Park, and Greenfields Park.

 The Northern Illinois Special Recreation Association (NISRA) was created to meet the recreational needs of residents with disabilities.
-The Cary Park District was a charter member of the association that has provided recreational programs for many residents for the last thirty years.
+The Cary Park District was a charter member of the association that has provided recreational programs for many residents for the last 40 years.

 The Village of Cary transferred Greensfield Park and the Community Center Building Parcels to the Park District.